What to expect

 Vis is the furthermost island from mainland Croatia.
 A Greek colony called Issa was on the island 2,300 years ago.
 Due to its strategic location it was a military zone until 1995 and foreign tourists were not allowed to visit the island.
-Today you have the opportunity to explore the lovely island by bike.
+Today you have the opportunity to explore the lovely island by bike or take a three-hour jeep tour around the island (approx. 35 Euro).
 After your cycle ride the boat takes you to the Island of Korčula.
 Stay overnight in Vela Luka.

 Day 4 (Tue):

 Today you will discover the island of Korčula by bike and enjoy a lunch break in one of the local restaurants.
 The backdrop of the cypress trees make this one of the most beautiful Dalmatian islands.
 The cycle ride leads you via the village of Blato across Pupnat bay and finally to Korčula town, where you will have time to take a walk through the wonderful old town with its narrow alleys.
 Stay overnight in Korčula town.

 Day 5 (Wed):

 17 miles (27 km)